![]() |

 During the second flight from London to Mumbai, I sat next to a lovely woman born in India, now living in London.
 She was on her way to visit friends and family.
 Daisy’s intellect and usual dry British-influenced sense of humor made the last flight more tolerable.

-This red car, which delivered the bride was decorated with fresh flowers. |
+This red car, which delivered the bride, was decorated with fresh flowers. |

-Yes, we were exhausted but we both made a point of doing everything we could to keep our blood flowing; walking about the cabin every few hours, wearing compression stockings, drinking plenty of fluids and sleeping whenever possible amid the crying babies and toddlers.
+Yes, we were exhausted, but we both made a point of doing everything we could to keep our blood flowing; walking about the cabin every few hours, wearing compression stockings, drinking plenty of fluids, and sleeping whenever possible amid the crying babies and toddlers.

-As meticulously planned by our travel agent Rajiv, a rep and a driver were awaiting us at the t the massive and beautiful Chhatrapati Shivaji International Airport exit holding up a sign with our names on it,
+As meticulously planned by our travel agent Rajiv, a rep and a driver were awaiting us at the massive and beautiful Chhatrapati Shivaji International Airport exit holding up a sign with our names on it,

 Yesterday afternoon, the hotel was prepping for a wedding held last night.
 We were able to watch the festivities from our hotel room window.
 It was a gorgeous and colorful Indian wedding, a sight to behold. |

 Immigration went smoothly.
 Tom had to have his fingerprints taken while I did not.
+The officer explained, “Visitors of your advance age do not have to leave their fingerprints.”
+Oh.

 During the wedding ceremony… |

 Last night, in an attempt to avert jet lag, we didn’t eat dinner.
-To us, it was nighttime and neither of us was hungry.
-Instead, we went to bed early (after
+To us, it was night, and neither of us was hungry.
+Instead, we went to bed early (after a short afternoon nap and shower).
+Although we both awoke several times during the night, overall, we both slept well.
+This morning we were refreshed and ready to continue.

 We zoomed in for a better view of the wedding nuptials. |

-will meet for an introduction as to what’s ahead for our week-long train journey.
+Tomorrow at 8:00 am, we’ll be transported from our hotel to a luxury hotel palace where the group of passengers for the upcoming Maharajas Express will meet for an introduction as to what’s ahead for our week-long train journey.

-Most likely, tomorrow, I’ll upload a short post with some photos of the train
+Most likely, tomorrow, I will upload a short post with some photos of the train and our cabin and begin the wonders of sharing the many wonders we’ll experience along the way.

 Happy day!